-Please include a copy of your certificate of eligibility with your application packet.
+Please include a copy of your certificate of eligibility and/or DD-214 with your application packet.
 The VA requires that students receiving Veteran's benefits must have all prior education and training evaluated upon enrollment.
 Credit will be awarded where applicable with the program being shortened accordingly.
 Transcripts and evidence of evaluation will be kept in the veteran file.
 Prior training/experience may also permit students to enter advanced elective courses, such as Singing or Dance.
 All students are starting their training in Lee Strasberg's Method and will therefore not be eligible to take second year/advanced Method Acting courses until they are in their second year (fourth session or more) at the Institute.

-If accepted into the Institute, upon enrollment, the VA Certifying Official will certify your enrollment to the VA.
+If accepted into the Institute, upon class enrollment, the VA Certifying Official will certify your enrollment to the VA within 3 weeks.
 Depending on the type of benefits the student is eligible for, the VA will either remit tuition and fee payment directly to the Institute or directly to the student.
 Some benefit types require the student to verify enrollment monthly to the VA through WAVE.
 The Post 9/11 GI Bill (Ch.
 33) does not require monthly enrollment verification.
-The Institute does not qualify to participate in the Yellow Ribbon Program or Advanced Payment.
-You can calculate your benefits at www.newgibill.org